SamNewhouse/github-mcp-bridge/README.md

 MCP Client  ──bearer token──▶  github-mcp-bridge  ──GitHub PAT──▶  GitHub API
 ```

-1. The client sends a JSON-RPC 2.0 `tools/call` request to the bridge with a bearer token.
+1. The client sends a JSON-RPC 2.0 request to the bridge with a bearer token.
 2. The bridge validates the token against `CONNECTOR_SECRET` (timing-safe, with rate limiting).
 3. The bridge selects the correct PAT for the request owner (with fallback to the default) and calls the GitHub API.
+4. The bridge maintains a server-owned MCP session for the authenticated caller so normal tool requests can resume without an explicit client-managed reinitialisation flow.

-The bridge also exposes `tools/list` so any client can discover all available tools and their input schemas at runtime — no manual tool configuration needed.
+The bridge exposes `tools/list` so any client can discover all available tools and their input schemas at runtime — no manual tool configuration needed.

+## Session behaviour

+The bridge uses **server-owned sessions** that are bound to the authenticated caller rather than relying on the client to preserve and replay `Mcp-Session-Id` on every request.

+### What this means

+- A normal authenticated `tools/list` or `tools/call` request can succeed without an explicit prior `initialize` call.
+- If the caller already has an active session, the bridge reuses it automatically.
+- If there is no active session, the bridge creates one automatically and continues the request.
+- `initialize`, `notifications/initialized`, and `ping` are still supported for compatibility with MCP clients that expect them.
+- The bridge still returns `Mcp-Session-Id` headers, but the session ID is treated primarily as an internal transport/session handle rather than something every client must actively manage.

+### Session lifetime

+The default session policy is:

+- **Idle timeout:** 2 hours since the last valid request
+- **Maximum lifetime:** 12 hours from session creation
+- **Refresh-on-use:** each valid request extends the idle timeout window

+These defaults can be adjusted with environment variables.

+### Current limitation

+Sessions are currently stored **in memory**.
+That means active sessions survive normal requests in the same process, but they do **not** survive:

+- process restarts,
+- cold starts, or
+- multi-instance/serverless routing without shared storage.

+For durable cross-instance session continuity, replace the in-memory session store with Redis, Vercel KV, or another shared backend.

-## ⚠️ Required Parameters for MCP Clients
+## ⚠️ Required parameters for MCP clients

 **All repo-scoped tools require `owner` and `repo` parameters.** The only exception is `list_repositories`, which lists repositories accessible to the configured PAT and does not need repo coordinates.

-### Example Tool Call
+### Example tool call

 ```json
 {